Sintrop/regeneration-credit/docs-site/docs/contracts/SupporterRules.md

 ```

 Allows a supporter to burn tokens to compensate for a specific item's degradation, with a message to the community.
-Before calling this function, supporters must approve the SupporterRules contract to burn the tokens.
+Before calling this function, supporters must approve the SupporterRules contract to burn the required amount oftokens.

 _This function calls the token transfer function to pay comissions and burnFrom to trade tokens
 for the compensation certificate.
 If a valid calculatorItemId is provided,